thoughtbot/ruby-science/book/solutions/inline_class.md

 It doesn't handle any concerns that aren't already well-encapsulated by `InvitationMessage` and `Mailer`, and it's only used once (in `Invitation`).
-We can inline this class into `Invitation` and drop a little overall complexity and indirection from our application.
+We can inline this class into `Invitation` and eliminate some complexity and indirection from our application.

 First, [let's inline the `EmailInviter#deliver`